 War is horrible.
 No one wants to go to war, or live through one.

 So what is it about slipping into the muddy boots of a WWII soldier, tightly grasping the plasma cannon of a space marine, or sending your troops to a bloody adventure that we love so much?

 The fact is, there is a whole multitude of reasons.
 However, what we're interested in are the most basic thoughts, feelings, and emotions that make us want to play war games.

 Naturally, before we delve into our psyches and have ourselves a shootout with the forces of darkness, we need first to define what is a war game.

 What are War Games?

-According to a paper by the University of Virginia, all war games have the same three characteristics:
+It is a common belief that all war games have the same three characteristics: